 Where: Lark Lane

-The Moon & Pea has been serving delicious, freshly cooked, traditional food for 8 years now and it’s remained a firm favourite for Lark Lane locals and beyond.
+Set in the former Moon & Pea venue, Pippin’s Corner has become a firm favourite for Lark Lane locals and beyond.

 They serve uncomplicated, homemade comfort food in a bric-a-brac style interior that feels like it could be someone’s living room.

-The fish and chips are a highlight of the menu, served on a newspaper sheet declaring the ‘catch of the day’, Moon and Pea’s ‘posh’ fish and chips are very traditional.
+The fish and chips are a highlight of the menu, served on a newspaper sheet declaring the ‘catch of the day’, Pippin’s Corner’s ‘posh’ fish and chips are very traditional.
 The fresh cod is battered to order and served with very chunky chips and a minted pea puree.

 It’s always busy so it’s a good idea to book in advance.